Macroscopic-ranged proximity effect in graphite: Results and discussion

-The increase of $I_s$ with B for $\text{B}<0.1$ T can be understood qualitatively by the circuit shown in Fig. \ref{fig_ampl_vs_B}, assuming the low resistive channel $R_s \ll R$ independent of $B$ in this field range and that $I_s$ is limited by some interface resistance $r$.
-In this case $\Delta R_{4p}/R_{4p}(T>T_c)\approx 3R/(3R+2r)$, which describes well the experimental data, with $R\propto B^{1.2}$ the typical magnetoresistance of graphite and $r$ constant \cite{Camargo2016}.
+We first consider the behavior of $\Delta R_{4p}/R$ at weak magnetic fields $B<0.1$ T (see fig. \ref{fig_ampl_vs_B}c).
+In this field range, our data can be described with the circuit shown in Fig. \ref{fig_ampl_vs_B}b by assuming a low resistive channel $R_s \ll R$ weakly affected by small values of $B$, and $I_s$ being limited by some interface resistance $r$.
+In this case $I_s = \Delta R_{4p}/[R_{4p}(T>T_c)]\approx 3R/(3R+2r)$.
+The expression describes well the experimental data if we take $r$ constant and $R\propto B^{1.2}$, which is the typical magnetoresistance of graphite \cite{Camargo2016}.

-At high magnetic fields, on the other hand, the decay observed for $I_s$ suggests a progressive suppression of the low resistance channel in graphite by B. At this field range, $I_s$ has the functional form $I_s\propto exp(-B/B_0)$.
-This is the same dependency expected for the critical current density through a thick superconductor-metal-superconductor Josephson junction with increasing magnetic fields \cite{Dobro1993}, further suggesting the $4p$ transition as a proximity-induced feature in our system.
-The characteristic magnetic field $B_0 \approx 0.13$ T practically coincides with the critical magnetic field $B_{cr} \approx 0.11$ T in the superconductor (or Bose metal) - insulator transition scaling analysis, see e. g.
-Ref.\cite{Kopelevich2003} and refs. therein.
+At higher magnetic fields, on the other hand, the decay observed for $\Delta R_{4p}/R \propto I_s$ indicates a progressive suppression of the low resistance channel by $B$.
+In this field range, $I_s$ has the functional form $I_s\propto exp(-B/B_0)$.
+This is the same dependency expected for the critical current density through a thick superconductor-metal-superconductor Josephson junction with increasing magnetic fields \cite{Dobro1993}, further suggesting the $4p$ transition as a superconducting proximity-induced feature in our system.
+The extracted parameter $B_0$ was $B_0 \approx 0.13$ T. This value practically coincides with the critical magnetic field $B_{crit} \approx 0.11$ T introduced in Ref.\cite{Kopelevich2003}, which corresponds to the magnetic field necessary to suppress the bosonic character of carriers in graphite.
+In other words, magnetic fields in this scale have been proposed to destroy electron-electron pairing in the system \cite{Kopelevich2003}.

 Although the amplitude of the $4p$ anomaly did not change monotonically with T, the temperature in which it occurred was displaced by the presence of magnetic fields according to the empirical expression